OpenPIV/openpiv-matlab/README.md

 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5464317&isnumber=5609237

 ### How to download the software
+Please note that there are two versions of the GUI:
+1. older Matlab version, before 2014b: https://github.com/OpenPIV/openpiv-matlab/releases/tag/v1.1
-Use http://www.openpiv.net/downloads.html for the shortcuts to the zipped software packages
+2. Newer Matlab versions, use http://www.openpiv.net/downloads.html for the shortcuts to the zipped software packages

 ### How to contribute ?